Darkhand81/Palworld_broadcast_encoding_bug/README.md

 When I first tried working around this bug, I tried replacing regular spaces with the unicode non-breaking space character `\u00a0` (NBSP), to see if using an alternate space character might let us get around it.
 But when I tried this, those spaces would get replaced with `Â ` (an 'A' with a circumflex accent followed by a space).

 In UTF-8 encoding, `\u00a0` is represented by the bytes `C2 A0`.
-But in ISO-8859-1 and Windows-1252 encodings, `C2` is `Â`, and `A0` is out non-breaking space!
+But in ISO-8859-1 and Windows-1252 encodings, `C2` is `Â`, and `A0` is a non-breaking space!
 Hmm!
-Those are our characters we see!
+Those are the characters we see!

 So not only is Palworld not parsing regular spaces correctly, it's mixing up two different encodings when receiving vs sending text data!